National Geographic . December 1919, Vol. 36, No. 6

 Syria: The Land Link of History’s Chain, by Maynard Owen Williams, with 21 Illustrations (Summary: With the withdrawal of Turkish power, this land of latent wealth may yet realize its 20th-century destiny for world-class trade.
 Related Subjects: Beirut, Lebanon; Haifa, Israel; Hittites; Lebanon; Religious ceremonies and festivals – Christina; Syria; Religious ceremonies and festivals.)

 Magazine is complete and in very good overall condition with minor cover wear.
-Price: $30.00 (four available)
+Price: $30.00 (three available)

 Two copies in Good condition are also available.
 Price: $25.00